probmods/probmods2/exercises/02-generative-models.md

 ### a)

-Explain why (in terms of the evaluation process) these two programs give different answers (i.e. have different distributions on return values):
+Explain why (in terms of the evaluation process) these two programs give different answers (i.e. have different distributions on return values).

 ~~~~
 var foo = flip();